AparaV/artistic-style/README.md

 I've found that these default parameters work great in most cases, where are images are 512x512.
 You might need to tune these hyperparameters for some images, especially with larger images.

-**Note** The `--gpu` option does not work as expected currently.
-So you may want to edit the source code directly until I fix that.
-You can track this [issue](https://github.com/AparaV/artistic-style/issues/2) for progress on that front.

 ## Examples